-CGBGreen Bank reimburses the costs of Compact or Intermediate class rental cars.
+The Green Bank reimburses the costs of Compact or Intermediate class rental cars.
 Employees may book a class of service one-level higher when:

-- Entertaining customers. - The employee can be upgraded at no extra cost to CGBGreen Bank. - Transporting excess baggage such as booth displays. - Pre-approved medical reasons preclude the use of smaller cars.
+- · Entertaining customers. - The employee can be upgraded at no extra cost to the Green Bank. - Transporting excess baggage such as booth displays. - Pre-approved medical reasons preclude the use of smaller cars.